Chaouia (Morocco): History

 Originally, the Chaouia was ruled by the Barghawata until it was annexed by the Almoravids, depopulating the area.
 After the Almohad ruler Abd al-Mu'min captured the town of Marrakesh in 1147, he encouraged the settlement of Bedouin Arab tribes in the area and the rest of the Moroccan coastal plains which were largely depopulated after the Almoravid conquest, including Banu Hilal, Banu Sulaym, and Banu Ma'qil, which led to a further extension of Arabic and an increased importance of Arab elements in the power equation of Morocco, to the point where no one could have ruled there without their co-operation.

 A record of a letter in Portuguese aljamía—early Portuguese written in Arabic script—sent from Sheikh Yahya ben Bulisbé of the Shawiya to the King of Portugal, found in the archives of Torre do Tombo.

 Portuguese colonists called the region Enxovía.
 An undated letter sent from Sheikh Yahya ben Bulisbé (يحيى بن بلسباع) of the Shawiya to the King of Portugal indicates that the Sheikh cooperated with the Portuguese and that the sultans of Fes held tenuous authority in the region.

 The Saadi Sultan Abu Marwan Abd al-Malik I Saadi occupied the region during the Battle of Alcácer Quibir and leveraged the mujahideen against his nephew Abu Abdallah Mohammed who had sought the support of the Portuguese.

-From 1907-1908, the Chaouia tribes carried out a strong rebellion against the French known as the Chaouia campaign.
+From 1907 to 1908, the Chaouia tribes carried out a strong rebellion against the French known as the Chaouia campaign.
 In 1907, the French bombarded Casablanca and entered the Chaouia region before extending their control over all of Morocco.
 The Chaouia campaign was the first time since the Battle of Isly that the French and Moroccans engaged with each other in the battlefield.
 The French landing in Chaouia led the Chaouia tribes to hold several assemblies (leading political figure Abu Azzawi who was a sharif from the Mzab played an important role) leading to them sending a letter to Abd al-Hafid of Morocco to take action and restore Islam from the state that it had fallen.
 This sparked the beginning of the Hafidiya.
 When Abd al-Hafid received the letter and notables met up at the Dar al-Makhzen, several speakers spoke about the situation in Chaouia causing Abd al-Hafid's mother, who was from the Chaouia, to burst into tears.

 During the French protectorate, the Chaouia was part of the "Autonomous subdivision of Casablanca".
 It was then divided into three civilians controls : Chaouia-North (Casablanca), Chaouia-Center (Berrechid) and Chaouia-South (Settat).

+Scientific Studies

+A study titled "Genetically Modified Immune Pattern System among Berbers and Arabs in Morocco" revealed that the region's inhabitants exhibit genetic diversity similar to that of other North African populations.
+Despite geographical and cultural distinctions among the populations, the study found no significant genetic differences between Amazigh-speaking groups and Arabic speakers, including those from the Chaouia region.
+The samples demonstrated genetic affinity with populations in southwestern Europe and a marked divergence from populations in sub-Saharan Africa.